ESD Training & Daily Habits: Why People Make or Break Your Program

 Grounding an electronic circuit board using ESD verification equipment at a workstation

 Because ESD damage often occurs below the human perception threshold, problems may not surface until yield drops or field failures increase.
-At that point, root‑cause analysis becomes time‑consuming and expensive.
+At that point, root‑cause analysis becomes time‑consuming and expensive — and the connection to a training gap is rarely obvious.

 Making Good ESD Habits Easy and Visible

 Strong ESD programs are designed around ease of compliance.
 When correct behavior is simple, visible, and built into daily routines, adherence improves naturally.
-This includes placing wrist strap testers at entry points, clearly marking grounding locations, and standardizing workstation layouts.
+This includes placing wrist strap testers at entry points, clearly marking grounding locations, and standardizing workstation layouts so that every operator works in a consistent, controlled environment.

 ESD Wrist Straps

-When testing becomes a routine part of starting a shift, it no longer feels like an interruption—it becomes a habit.
+When testing becomes a routine part of starting a shift, it no longer feels like an interruption — it becomes a habit.
+Programs that embed verification into shift start‑up checklists consistently outperform those that rely on operator memory alone.

 Visual Cues and Accountability